shapeandshare/dicebox.core/README.md

             [..]
 ```

-When evolution is underway in the primordial pool the below parameters control the options for the networks that can be appear within individuals.
+The genotypes for the networks (individuals) are defined below; and can be changed. :)
 ```
 [TAXONOMY]
     neurons: [1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597]